 —

 Each additional domain: Standard = $345.
 Professional = $595.
 These prices are for an annual license.
-ADManager Plus license is xml-based and supplied to you through e-mail.
+ADManager Plus license is xml-based and supplied through e-mail.
 Each ADManager Plus license includes an administrator account by default.

 HyperSocket is very well suited if the resources and budget are made available.
 There is not much a learning curve for the IT Department or for those users already familiar with two-factor authentication.
 There will be some education and training requirements for most end-users as the notifications and general verbiage can be confusing for some.
 It may also show some exploits within some end-users who are unaware of a notification but will use the email to reset an expired password without thinking twice if it may have been a phishing email or the opposite where an end-user deletes or ignores the expiration email notification expecting it to be spam/phishing.